Rapeseed cultivation guide

 Preparation Steps:

-- Depth 25–30 cm to break up compressed layers and increase ventilation.
+Depth of 25–30 cm to break compacted layers and improve aeration.

-- Creation of a thin and uniform seedbed for rapid germination.
+Creation of a fine and uniform seedbed for rapid germination.

-- Add manure or compost to increase organic matter and retain moisture.
+Addition of manure or compost to increase organic content and enhance moisture retention.

-- Ensure uniformity on the surface for better moisture and irrigation management.
+Ensuring surface uniformity for better moisture management and irrigation efficiency.

 3.3.1 Sowing season